Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### An application runs on multiple Amazon EC2 instances in an Auto Scaling group The Auto Scaling group is configured to use the latest version of a launch template A SysOps administrator must devise a solution that centrally manages the application logs and retains the logs for no more than 90 days.
 Which solution will meet these requirements?

-- [ ] Launch an Amazon Machine Image (AMI) that is preconfigured with the Amazon CloudWatch Logs agent to send logs to an Amazon S3 bucket Apply a 90-day S3 Lifecycle policy on the S3 bucket to expire the application logs.
+- [ ] Launch an Amazon Machine Image (AMI) that is preconfigured with the Amazon CloudWatch Logs agent to send logs to an Amazon S3 bucket.
+Apply a 90-day S3 Lifecycle policy on the S3 bucket to expire the application logs.
-- [ ] Launch an Amazon Machine Image (AMI) that is preconfigured with the Amazon CloudWatch Logs agent to send logs to a log group Create an Amazon EventBridge (Amazon CloudWatch Events) scheduled rule to perform an instance refresh every 90 days.
+- [ ] Launch an Amazon Machine Image (AMI) that is preconfigured with the Amazon CloudWatch Logs agent to send logs to a log group.
+Create an Amazon EventBridge (Amazon CloudWatch Events) scheduled rule to perform an instance refresh every 90 days.
-- [x] Update the launch template user data to install and configure the Amazon CloudWatch Logs agent to send logs to a log group Configure the retention period on the log group to be 90 days.
+- [x] Update the launch template user data to install and configure the Amazon CloudWatch Logs agent to send logs to a log group.
+Configure the retention period on the log group to be 90 days.
-- [ ] Update the launch template user data to install and configure the Amazon CloudWatch Logs agent to send logs to a log group Set the log rotation configuration of the EC2 instances to 90 days.
+- [ ] Update the launch template user data to install and configure the Amazon CloudWatch Logs agent to send logs to a log group.
+Set the log rotation configuration of the EC2 instances to 90 days.

 ### A company is running a flash sale on its website.
 The website is hosted on burstable performance Amazon EC2 instances in an Auto Scaling group.
-The Auto Scaling group is configured to launch instances when the CPU utilization is above 70%.
+The Auto Scaling group is configured to launch instances when the CPU utilization is above `70%`.
 A couple of hours into the sale, users report slow load times and error messages for refused connections.
-A SysOps administrator reviews Amazon CloudWatch metrics and notices that the CPU utilization is at 20% across the entire fleet of instances.
+A SysOps administrator reviews Amazon CloudWatch metrics and notices that the CPU utilization is at `20%` across the entire fleet of instances.
 The SysOps administrator must restore the website's functionality without making changes to the network infrastructure.
 Which solution will meet these requirements?

 - [ ] Activate unlimited mode for the instances in the Auto Scaling group.
 - [ ] Implement an Amazon CloudFront distribution to offload the traffic from the Auto Scaling group.